WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

-SCSS and CSS is compiled and spit out in a file under `public/assets` named the same as the entry point key of the JavaScript from which SCSS was included in the first place.
-See how `index.legacy.css` was compiled into the output.
+SCSS and CSS is compiled and spit out in a file under `public/assets` named the same as the entry point key of the JavaScript from which SCSS was included in the first place. `index.legacy.css` was compiled into the output.

 And *Hello World* in browser now has colours!

-**Remember that if you ran for development tier then CSS would be actually inlined in `public/assets/index.js` and no `public/assets/index.css` would be generated.**
+**Remember that if webpack is run for development tier then CSS would be actually inlined in `public/assets/index.js` and no `public/assets/index.css` would be generated.**

 ```sh
 rm -rf $(pwd)/public/assets/** && \